IgniteUI/igniteui-docfx/en/components/accordion.md

  - <kbd>End</kbd> - navigates to the LAST enabled panel in the accordion

 ## Angular Accordion Styling
 The [accordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}) serves only as a container for the underlying [panels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
-Styles can be applied directly through the panel's theme, as describe in the [styling section of the IgxExpansionPanel topic](expansion-panel.html#styling).
+Styles can be applied directly through the panel's theme, as described in the [styling section of the IgxExpansionPanel topic](expansion-panel.html#styling).

-By design, there is a margin set to the expanded panels, in case that they are positioned within an igx-accordion.
+By design, there is a margin set to the expanded panels, in case that they are positioned within an `igx-accordion`.
 In order to modify it there is a variable exposed inside the igx-expansion-panel theme.
-In order to take advantage of the functions exposed by the theme engine, we have to import the `index` file in our system file:
+In order to take advantage of the functions exposed by the theme engine, we have to import the `index` file in our style file:

 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index';
 ```

-Following the simplest approach, we create a new theme that extends the [igx-expansion-panel-theme]({environment:sassApiUrl}/index.html#function-igx-expansion-panel-theme) and pass the parameters, which we would like to change:
+Following the simplest approach, we create a new theme that extends the [igx-expansion-panel-theme]({environment:sassApiUrl}/index.html#function-igx-expansion-panel-theme) and accepts the `$expanded-margin`   parameter.
 ```scss
 $custom-panel-theme: igx-expansion-panel-theme(
     $expanded-margin: 0px